By Attila Zønn

 When Alex woke up the next morning Tata still wasn’t home.
 Mama sat in the chair by the big front window in the living room.
 Her eyes were tired.
 Alex went to stand beside her but as soon as he reached her she stood and said, “I will call the police.”

 A policeman came to the house later in the morning.
 He had a black writing pad and a holster.
 He asked Mama questions about what Tata looked like and where he worked and if they had been fighting.
-Mama tried to speak but she was too excited, and it was like she had forgotten how to speak English, and she couldn’t get any words out, and she started to cry.
+Mama tried to speak but she was too excited, and it was like she had forgotten how to speak English, and she couldn’t get any words out.
+She started to cry.
 Then a funny thing happened—the policeman spoke to Mama in her language.

 Officer Petracek told Mama that everything would be fine.
 That maybe Tata had gone somewhere to think.
 Some people do that.
 And you can’t go on what people used to be like because things change in someone’s life and they change too.
 That’s what Mama told Alex after Officer Petracek had left.
 Mama went and sat by the front window.
 Alex played with Cristina on the floor.